FarmBot-Docs/farmbot-software/v11/The-FarmBot-Web-App/sequences/sequence-commands.md

 ![Screen Shot 2020-08-27 at 1.12.15 PM.png](_images/Screen_Shot_2020-08-27_at_1.12.15_PM.png)

 # Send message
-The <span class="fb-step fb-wait">Send Message</span> command instructs FarmBot to send a message.
+The <span class="fb-step fb-send-message">Send Message</span> command instructs FarmBot to send a message.
 This is useful for error and success notifications and debugging.
 To use this command, simply type in the **MESSAGE** you would like FarmBot to send, choose a **TYPE**, and select the channels you would like the message to be sent to.

 `{{ x }}` can be used as a text variable for FarmBot's current x-axis position (`y` and `z` can also be used). `{{ pin13 }}` can be used to write the current value of pin 13 (pins 0 through 69 can also be used).